Sparse grid approximation of nonlinear SPDEs: The Landau--Lifshitz--Gilbert equation

 The authors consider an implicit midpoint scheme that preserves the unit modulus constraint on the magnetization and satisfies relevant discrete energy estimates.
-Then they prove, by a compactness argument, that the method converges almost surely and weakly to the exact solution, up to extraction of a subsequence.
-In the follow-up work~\cite{BanasBrzezniak2013}, the scheme is applied to reproduce physically relevant phenomena such as finite-time blow-up of the solution and thermally-activated switching.
-A different approach is followed in \cite{goldysLeTran}, where the authors propose to discretize SLLG in space and time by first applying the Doss-Sussmann transform~\cite{doss,sussman} to the SLLG problem to obtain a random coefficient LLG problem.
-They then discretize this problem using the tangent-plane scheme~\cite{Alouges:2008} and prove convergence (again in the sense of weak convergence of a subsequence), which in particular proves that the random coefficient LLG problem is well posed.
-A tangent plane scheme is also considered in~\cite{alouge2014asemidiscrete}, where the sample paths of the SPDE in Ito form are approximated and stability and convergence results are derived.
+With a compactness argument, they prove that the method converges almost surely and weakly to the exact solution, up to extraction of a subsequence.
+In the follow-up work~\cite{BanasBrzezniak2013}, the scheme reproduces physically relevant phenomena such as finite-time blow-up of the solution and thermally-activated switching.
+A different approach is followed in \cite{goldysLeTran}, where the authors propose to discretize SLLG in space and time by first applying the Doss-Sussmann transform~\cite{doss,sussman} to SLLG to obtain a random coefficient PDE.
+They then discretize this problem using the tangent-plane scheme~\cite{Alouges:2008} and prove convergence (again in the sense of weak convergence of a subsequence), which in particular proves that the random coefficient LLG equation is well posed.
+A tangent plane scheme is also considered in~\cite{alouge2014asemidiscrete}, where the sample paths of the SPDE in It\^o form are approximated and stability and convergence results are derived.
 For the approximation of multi-dimensional (finite) noise,~\cite{Goldys202Multidimensional} generalizes the approach based on the Doss-Sussmann transform.